KiwiFlavoredApollo/cobblemon-trainer-battle/README.md

 ### VS Seekers

-- Can be used to filter trainers spawning around player
+- VS Seekers can be used to filter trainers spawning around player
-- If the player does not have VS Seeker, trainers do not spawn
+- If players do not have VS Seekers, trainers do not spawn
 - Blue VS Seeker - All Trainers
 - Red VS Seeker - Radical Red
 - Green VS Seeker - Inclement Emerald